-Fees Billed by Ernst & Young LLP

-Audit and Non-Audit Fees
+Ernst & Young, LLP Audit and Non-Audit Fees

-The following table presents fees billed for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for the years ended December 31, 2013 and 2012 and fees billed for other services rendered by Ernst & Young LLP during those periods.
+The following table presents fees billed for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for its review of the consolidated quarterly financial statement for the first quarter of 2014, certain transition support services and the preparation of certain required consents and fees billed for other services rendered by Ernst & Young LLP with respect to those periods.

-Decem ber 31,

-2013 2012
+Year Ended December 31, 20

-Audit Fees (1) \$ 848,500 \$ 835,500
+Audit Fees (1) \$ 35,00

-Audit-Related Fees (2) 22,865 1,505
+Audit-Related Fees (2) 23,49

-Tax Fees (3) 131,263 167,588
+Tax Fees (3) 97,58

 All Other Fees (4)

-Total \$1,002,628 \$1,004,593
+Total \$ 156,07

-- (1) Audit Fees include fees associated with the annual audit, reviews of the Company's quarterly reports on Form 10-Q, consultation regarding accounting and reporting matters related to the audit, review of documents filed with the SEC and an attestation report on the Company's internal control over financial reporting for 2012. - (2) Audit-Related Fees principally include technical research tools and assistance in assessing the impact of proposed standards, rules or interpretations by the SEC, FASB, or other regulatory or standard-setting bodies and other agreed upon procedures performed in 2013. - (3) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities, foreign tax research and international transfer pricing analysis. - (4) All Other Fees consist of fees other than Audit Fees, Audit-Related Fees and Tax Fees.
+- (1) Audit Fees include fees associated with the annual audit, reviews of the Company's quarterly reports on Form 10-Q, consultation regarding accounting and reporting matters related to the audit, review of documents filed with the SEC for the first quarter of 2014, and transition support services and required consents. - (2) Audit-Related Fees principally include technical research tools and assistance in assessing the impact of proposed standards, rules or interpretations by the SEC, FASB, or other regulatory or standard-setting bodies and other agreed upon procedures performed in 2014. - (3) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities, foreign tax research and international transfer pricing analysis. - (4) All Other Fees consist of fees other than Audit Fees, Audit-Related Fees and Tax Fees.